JustTemmie/steam-presence/README.md

 * Supports locally running applications, both games and other programs.
 * Supports custom large image cover art, along with text for any game.
 * Dynamic config file reloading.
+* Simple to set up the core functionality.

 ### Why??
 well, why did i make this?
 Discord already detects the games you're playing so isn't this just pointless??